enumouse/elf-table/README.md

 # Elf-Table
 A super simple elf header viewer.
+This project is a little bit rushed, so do not expect clean code :(

 ![screenshot](.github/screenshot.png)